FindMySchool LogoFindMySchool

 The school's main challenge to prospective families is affordability and availability of means-tested aid.
 Fees are substantial, and specific bursary information is not transparent on the website.
 Serious applicants should engage directly with admissions to clarify support options.
 For families for whom independent school fees are manageable, Claires Court offers thoughtful education grounded in genuine values, a school where the Wilding family's stewardship creates conditions for long-term partnership with families rather than transactional service delivery.

 Yes.
 The ISI conducted a non-routine inspection in 2024, identifying academic progress, respectful behaviour, and excellent support for pupils with SEND as key strengths.
-Results place the school in the top 12% in England for GCSE performance (FindMySchool ranking).
-65% of sixth-form leavers progressed to university in 2024 at Claires Court Schools.
+In the current FindMySchool data, the school ranks 866th out of 3,895 for GCSE academic performance and 1,419th out of 2,549 for A-level academic performance.
+Families should ask for the latest sixth-form destination breakdown if university progression is a deciding factor.
 The school is consistently oversubscribed, reflecting strong parent confidence and demand for places.

 Tuition fees for 2025-26 range from £4,860 per term (Reception) to £8,700 per term (direct sixth form entry).
 This equates to approximately £14,500-£26,100 per year depending on year group.
 VAT is included.
 Monthly direct debit instalment plans are available with a small discount.
 Nursery fees are structured separately.
 Sibling discounts apply, and limited scholarship support is available.
 Families requiring financial assistance should contact admissions directly to discuss bursary possibilities.